 Proof of language skills for visa

-In these cases you need German language skills for a visa in Germany: All about language certificates
+In these cases, you need German language skills for a visa in Germany: All about language certificates

 Share:

-which language levels there are in Germany
+which language levels exist in Germany

 how language level is proven in Germany